ROCCAT-XOX/HoneyMesh/README.md

 - `MongoDB.go`: Database connection and operations
 - `Arduino/`: ESP32 firmware files
 - `templates/`: HTML templates for web interface
+- `Dockerfile`: Defines how the Go application container is built
+- `docker-compose.yml`: Orchestrates the application and database containers
+- `.env`: Contains environment variables for configuring the application

 ## License